 In the Spring, time your visit for Cochon555, one of North America’s most buzz-worthy culinary experiences.
 It’s a celebration of heritage breed pigs, where competing chefs wow you with their creations.
 This is a world-class event foodies won’t want to miss.

 4. Soak in the colours

 While there are no set rules in the Canadian Rockies, summer usually peaks in July and August.
 By September, the nights are cooling off, sometimes leaving frost: the magic ingredient to kick off Larch season.
 If you haven’t heard of Larch season, it’s a magical, but brief, window in September through October when the needles of the Larch trees turn a golden-yellow before falling off.
 To catch the best of the colours, try one of our favourite Larch hikes: Taylor Lake, Sentinel Pass, or Arnica Lake.

 The most spectacular part of the quirky, shoulder season weather is that you get to enjoy the best of both worlds.
 In late Spring, you can still ski at Sunshine, as well as taking advantage of early season discounts at the golf courses.
 Even when there’s snow at the ski resorts in April and well into May, the Bow River is often thawed out enough to enjoy a paddle in your canoe or kayak!
 Prefer to stay on land?
 Plan a day of hiking after your day of skiing.
 Check out our blog - 10 Early Season Hikes in Banff National Park - for more inspiration.

-One shoulder season rule: bring layers for all weather events and you’ll be able to enjoy an array of activities.
+Local tip: bring layers for all weather events and you’ll be able to enjoy an array of activities.